citusdata/test-automation/README.md

     ssh-add
     ```

 5. You should setup your VPN to be able to connect to Azure VM-s if your tests are not running on CircleCI.
-Doing this as of lastest consists of:
+Doing this as of latest consists of:
 * Open your VPN.
 * Run `routes.ps1` (on Windows only, if you are developing on Mac you should probably ping smn from the team for help).
 The script requires
 `python` to be installed to run.